 Food Forests

-After nearly a decade of experimenting with what will grow in the dense neighborhoods along the Grand Rue in central Port-Au-Prince, we see that trees like moringa, maya nut and an assortment of fruit take up small footprints and offer nourishment and shade.
-Vines can grow across rooftops, offering green insulation against the heat.
-Microgardens of endemic medicinal plants are tended in corners as the base level of an extraordinary act of preservation in this urban ecosystem.
+After nearly a decade of experimenting with what will grow in the dense neighborhoods along the Grand Rue in central Port-Au-Prince, we see that trees like Moringa, Chocogout (Maya nut) and an assortment of fruit take up small footprints, supplement nourishment and provide shade.
+Vines grow well across the corrugated rooftops, offering green insulation against the heat while producing large ‘joumou’ the local heirloom pumpkin.
+Micro-gardens of endemic medicinal plants are tended in corners as the base level of this urban ecosystem.
+The first Africans who escaped slavery fled into the steep mountains and were received by indigenous Taino, who taught them their sacred plant relationships.
+To this day, these plants are tended in the most unexpected urban corners in one of the most extraordinary acts of preservation.
+We are currently seeking funding to grow this Haitian led effort of cultivating food forests through the Red-zones of central Port-au-Prince and steep slopes of Petionville.

 Restoration Liberation: Mountains Beyond Mountains